bilal-fazlani/commanddotnet/docs/getting-started.md

   y  <NUMBER>
 ```

 Here we see arguments for addition and their type.
-See the [Arguments](Arguments/arguments.md) section for more options.
+See the [Arguments](Arguments/arguments.md) section for more options to configure arguments.

-Let's try and add two numbers.
+Let's add two numbers.

 ```bash
 ~